Updated: Jun 21

 If I win, why?

 Then, I will compile my findings into a deck.
-I recycle my learnings into the next sales scenario to test-drive whether specific tactics make sense.
+I recycle my learning into the next sales scenario to test-drive whether specific tactics make sense.

 I will look back at the deck if I run out of negotiating ideas.